 - 1. Do you support accelerated data flow through NBN systems? - 2.
 Do you have data (in nondigital formats) that you want to mobilise? - 3.
 What would you like to see done by the NBN to attract new people to biological recording? - 4.
-Do you and your organisation want a role implementing this aim, and if so what might that role be?
+Do you and your organisation want a role if so what might that